 Let’s start our day with a strong coffee and delicious smørrebrød sandwich.
 Walk among the stands and buy some snacks for later.
 You can find here a wide range of the best food in Copenhagen, for example, fresh bread and french baguettes, chocolate and ice creams, exotic spices and fruits, smoothie bowls and porridge.

 Although the entrance to the garden itself is free of charge, to visit the glasshouse and Butterfly House (available in the summer only), you need to purchase the ticket (60 DKK).
 Spot the different species of birds as well as little turtles and fish in the ponds.
 At the main gate, there is a small shop with cute, flower-inspired souvenirs.

 Øster Voldgade 4

-Have a walk around this beautiful park full of flowers, fountains, sculptures, and singing birds.
-Then rest on the bench or lay down on the grass under the shade trees.
+One of the best free things to do in Copenhagen is having a walk around this beautiful park full of flowers, fountains, sculptures, and singing birds in King’s Garden.
+Rest on the bench or lay down on the grass under the shade trees.
 In the end, find a statue of Hans Christian Andersen at the end of a long tree-lined path.

 Øster Voldgade 4A